HAWKER HURRICANE LF738

-In the late 80's it was decided by the RAF to bring all the Hurricane and Spitfire gate guardians in from the cold with a view to restoring them to either flying or static condition.
-Hurricane LF738 was the very last of the RAF's guardian Hurricanes and one that had stood outside St Georges Chapel at Biggin Hill since 1954.
-Its war service was mainly bomber co-operation and training as the records state.
+In the late 1980's, the Ministry of Defence decided to bring all the RAF's Hurricane and Spitfire gate guardians in from the cold with a view to restoring them to either flying or static condition.
+Hurricane LF738 was the very last of the RAF's guardian Hurricanes and one that had stood outside St George's Chapel at Biggin Hill since 1954.
+The records states that its war service was mainly bomber co-operation and training.

-Unfortunately it fell to the ravages of time and climate and by 1984 the aircraft had deteriorated badly.
-At this time it was decided to bring many gate guardians inside for restoration to museum status and flight and LF738, now displayed at the RAF Museum, Cosford, arrived at Rochester for restoration by MAPS.
+Unfortunately, it fell to the ravages of time and climate and, by 1984, the aircraft had deteriorated badly.
+The aircraft arrived at Rochester for restoration by MAPSL.
 Such was its condition that the RAF agreed to release the Bentley Priory guardian Hurricane so that components from both aircraft could be used in the rebuilding programme.

 The restoration took just over two and a half years and 20,000 man hours of work.
 Upon completion it was handed over to the RAF on June 28 1995 at a ceremony at Rochester Airport.
-Today it stands proud in the museum at RAF Cosford, a reminder to all of the good work done by MAPS.
+Today it stands proud in the RAF Museum at Cosford, a reminder to all of the good work done by MAPSL.